 - Ray of Frost

 Last but not least, we have the Necromancer - the character able to raise skeletons and manipulate them into attacking enemies in his place.
-The Necro is probably going to have the ability to summon more than just skeletons, but as of right now, we don't have anything concrete to go by.

 - Skeletal Mage